User Trees API Guide

 - Publication.
 The API enables a user to publish a tree on FamilySearch.
 By publishing the tree on FamilySearch, users can be assured that the data published will remain available and accessible for generations to come.
 It also enables a researcher to be discovered by other researchers who may have more information about a particular family line.

-[CET] and the FamilySearch global tree share a common underlying FamilySearch tree system.
+User trees and the FamilySearch global tree share a common underlying FamilySearch tree system.
 Therefore, many of the same API endpoints are used for both types of trees.
-It is helpful when working with [CET] to understand the following concepts:
+It is helpful when working with user trees to understand the following concepts:

-- [CET] Access Model.
-[CET] introduces the ability to specify different access privileges for different users in a family tree.
+- User Tree Access Model.
+User trees introduce the ability to specify different access privileges for different users in a family tree.
 Additionally, developers can configure which clients can have API access to the trees created by their client.
-See the [CET] Access Model document to learn more about these access controls.
+See the User Tree Access Model document to learn more about these access controls.

-- [CET] Privacy Settings.
+- User Tree Privacy Settings.
 Users can set the privacy of a family tree to be either private or public.
-See the [CET] Privacy Settings document to learn more about how privacy settings work in a family tree.
+See the User Tree Privacy Settings document to learn more about how privacy settings work in a family tree.

 - Tree Selection.
 The API enables users to select which tree to work with during their session.
 See the Current Tree Selection document to learn more about how family tree selection affects the behavior of the API.

-- Early Access to [CET].
-During the time in which [CET] is in invite-only beta testing, you will need to request access.
+- Early Access to User Trees.
+During the time in which user trees are in invite-only beta testing, you will need to request access.
 Apply for access from the FamilySearch Labs page, and send a message to [email protected].

-There are guides available with information about integrating an application with [CET].
+There are guides available with information about integrating an application with user trees.
 Depending upon the type of integration desired, a developer may implement one or more of these into an application.

-Uploading a tree to [CET] via the FamilySearch API enables users to maintain connectivity between their trees and the application that performed the upload.
-The process of uploading a tree through the API involves several steps which are explained in the Uploading a Tree to [CET] document.
+Uploading a tree to a user tree via the FamilySearch API enables users to maintain connectivity between their trees and the application that performed the upload.
+The process of uploading a tree through the API involves several steps which are explained in the Uploading a Tree to a User Tree document.

 Syncing Family Trees